g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

 ```
 A webpage is defined by the HTML code as being in English.
 The head section has `meta` tags for character encoding and `viewport` settings, allowing it to be displayed correctly across different devices.
 The title of this page is set to "Defer Example".
 Within the body, there is an `h1` header that says "Defer Loading Example".
 Lastly, a `script` tag is added at the end of the body and the `main.js` file is loaded using `defer`.
 This means that the script would be downloaded in the background and only executed after HTML parsing has been completed so that it does not block initial page rendering.

-* Deciding when to use `async` and `defer`.
-Use `async` for scripts that are stand-alone and unrelated to any `DOM` elements.
+* Deciding when to use `async` and `defer`: Use `async` for scripts that are stand-alone and unrelated to any `DOM` elements.
 The above is usually the case with third-party scripts like analytics and advertising.
 On the other hand, `Defer` should be used for scripts that require the complete parsing of HTML, e.g., those that manipulate `DOM` or depend upon other scripts.

-* Combining `async` and `defer` for optimal performance.
-Meanwhile, scripts that rely on the total `DOM` or to be run in a specific order should be deferred. `Async` must be used for third-party scripts not relying on other scripts or `DOM` elements.
+* Combining `async` and `defer` for optimal performance: Meanwhile, scripts that rely on the total `DOM` or to be run in a specific order should be deferred. `Async` must be used for third-party scripts not relying on other scripts or `DOM` elements.

 For example:

 ```htmlembedded
 <!DOCTYPE html>
 <html lang="en">